 1. Prepare & check

-Can you see your courses for next year?
+Can you see your courses for the coming year?

 - The Module Convenor listed in RISIS is automatically enrolled.